LaMitaOne/Flowmotion/README.md

  <img width="2560" height="1440" alt="Unbenannt" src="https://github.com/user-attachments/assets/a1930022-e8a9-4bb5-9eb9-ba1dbd2108e0" />
 That was around 830 pictures...2560x1440 screen resolution...no problem...
-7% cpu usage(ryzen 7 5800x)...  :D
+7% cpu usage(ryzen 7 5800x)...
-That beats almost everything in performance, and it's free for you to use!
+Not bad for "old delphi" and only canvas and a thread :D